 Michael Byrne has made the long trek from the North of England to make another appearance in the Lederer.

-Last year Michael and Kieran played in the Lederer shortly before they went on to represent England in the Bermuda Bowl where they reached the quarter finals.
+In 2022 Michael and Kieran played in the Lederer shortly before they went on to represent England in the Bermuda Bowl where they reached the quarter finals.
 They are hoping to end the Lederer differently to the Bermuda Bowl in two ways – they want to win and they want to finish with the same number if teammates they began with!

 I’m Ollie Burgess bridge player, not the footballer, and I started playing bridge at the age of 11 (I’m now a few years off 40) and have played serious bridge since the age of 15 when I played for the England juniors.